lgarceau768/ms_iot_platform_v2/docs/README.md

         - error messages
         - location data
 3. Keep the device updated with its cloud counterpart
+        - Start MS service on startup
+        - Verify MS continues to run
+        - Reestablish connection losses from lost wifi
+        - Collects data generated during connection losses and transfers the data when connections are reestablished
 4. Send engineered variables to Iot Central
+5. Dynamically update IP tables with correct MS IP addresses

 # Overall Concept
 1. Connect to Iot Central and Initialize Can Bus